deephaven/web-client-ui/README.md

 - `npm run e2e`: Run end-to-end tests in headless mode.
 - `npm run e2e:headed`: Runs end-to-end tests in headed debug mode.
 Also ignores snapshots since a test suite will stop once 1 snapshot comparison fails.
 Useful if you need to debug why a particular test isn't working.
 For example, to debug the `table.spec.ts` test directly, you could run `npm run e2e:headed -- ./tests/table.spec.ts`.
-- `npm run e2e:codegen`: Runs plawright in codegen mode which can help with creating tests.
+- `npm run e2e:codegen`: Runs Playwright in codegen mode which can help with creating tests.
 See [Playwright Codegen](https://playwright.dev/docs/codegen/) for more details.
 - `npm run e2e:update-snapshots`: Updates the E2E snapshots for your local OS.

 ### Docker